 Old insulation can be reused, most of the time.
 As long as the existing insulation is not wet, moldy or overly compressed, it can usually be put back into place after the attic has been air-sealed and before new insulation is installed.

-Call 1-855-410-0662 or contact us online to schedule a home energy audit or a Free Quote for home insulation in Sumter, Charleston, Myrtle Beach, and in and around Mount Pleasant, Florence, Bluffton, Darlington, Beaufort, Goose Creek, North Charleston, and Summervile.
+Call 1-855-410-0662 or contact us online to schedule a home energy audit or a Free Quote for home insulation in Bluffton, Charleston, Myrtle Beach, and in and around North Charleston, Mount Pleasant, Florence, Beaufort, Goose Creek, Blythewood, Darlington, and Pawleys Island.